ShawTim/react-electron-example/README.md

 ## Overview
 ### Tech Stack
 #### React+Redux (Web application framework)
-Electron is developed by web technology which basically a web application (with node.js access) bundled as a desktop application.
+Electron is developed in web technology which basically a web application (with node.js access) bundled as a desktop application.
 It can be started with [plenty of boilerplate](https://www.electronjs.org/docs/tutorial/boilerplates-and-clis), [Electron CLI](https://www.electronjs.org/docs/tutorial/boilerplates-and-clis), or build from a web application with Electron.

 In this project I pick the latter one, which start with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.
 ```
- $ npx create-react-app react-demo-app --template redux-typescript
+npx create-react-app react-demo-app --template redux-typescript
 ```

 The template will come with redux [slice pattern](https://redux.js.org/faq/code-structure#what-should-my-file-structure-look-like-how-should-i-group-my-action-creators-and-reducers-in-my-project-where-should-my-selectors-go).